Operation Vulcan: Allies

 Allied forces had landed in French North Africa in July 1942 and since November 1942 the British Eighth Army had pushed Axis forces westwards from Egypt and across Libya, leaving only Tunisia under Axis control.
-The allied First Army (Kenneth Anderson) despite not having captured Tunis by December 1943 had began to hem in Army Group Africa (Heeresgruppe Afrika/Gruppo d'Armate Africa) by the beginning of the following year.
+The allied First Army (Kenneth Anderson), despite not having captured Tunis by December 1943, had begun to hem in Army Group Africa (Heeresgruppe Afrika/Gruppo d'Armate Africa) by the beginning of the following year.
 The Eighth Army (General Bernard Montgomery) having won the Western Desert campaign were now aiming to join First Army in Tunisia.
 They had broken through Axis positions at the Battle of Wadi Akarit by 7 April and combined with the US II Corps (Major General George S. Patton) attack at the Battle of El Guettar, Axis troops fell back to defensible positions north and west of Enfidaville, 25 mi south of Cape Bon.
 The mountains there descend to the sea, with a narrow passage to Hammamet.